 3. Photocopy of passport reflecting the applicant's authorized period of stay;

 4. Affidavit of Support and Proof of Financial Capacity; and

 Extension of Authorized Period of Stay in the Philippines

-In case of a temporary visitor's visa holder whose stay in the Philippines will exceed the authorized period of stay, he/she will have to report to the Bureau of Immigration, secure an extension of stay and pay the corresponding immigration fees.
+In case of a temporary visitor's visa holder whose stay in the Philippines will exceed the authorized period of stay, he/she will have to report to the Bureau of Immigration (BI), secure an extension of stay and pay the corresponding immigration fees.
+The Embassy advises visa holders who plan or want to extend their stay in the Philippines to directly contact the BI.
 Information on fees for extension of stay and other Immigration fees are available at the Bureau of Immigration website at: www.immigration.gov.ph or at http://immigration.gov.ph//index.php?option=com_content&task=view&id=26&Itemid=35